Rwanda’s National Forest Policy

 Green Belt Movement and Nobel Peace Prize recipient, (1940-2011).

-Rwanda is on course to reach its goal of increasing forest cover to 30% of total land area by 2020 despite continuing population and land pressures.
-As of May 2017, the level of forest cover is 29.6 per cent.
+Rwanda wants to reach its goal of increasing forest cover to 30% of total land area by 2020 despite continuing population and land pressures.
+In 2017 already 29.6% were covered.
 The 30 per cent goal is expected to be met by 2018, 2 years ahead of the deadline.

 The Rwandese people benefit from the restored forests through improved food security and poverty alleviation.
 This is due to the role that forests play in the prevention of land degradation and protection of watershed.